logickernel/agileflow/README.md

 ## Quick Start

 [Install AgileFlow](#install) in your repo with the following command.
-It requires repository maintainer or owner equivalent permissions.
+It requires repository maintainer or owner equivalent permissions in your origin remote.

   ```bash
   /bin/bash -c "$(curl -fsSL https://code.logickernel.com/kernel/agileflow/-/raw/release/0.2/install.sh)"